 - Their clothing line must include tags and undergarmets are required to be in original packaging.

 Quite honestly, we love both shoes!
 They’re both tremendous and both have their strengths and weaknesses.
-We may give a slight nudge to Vessi in this comparison in terms of waterproof and water-resistant shoes that are vegan.
+We may give a slight nudge to Vessi in this comparison in terms of vegan waterproof and water-resistant shoes.
 Vessi tends to have more fashion-forward designs with reliable comfort.
 The performance of the Vessi shoes in wet conditions is better with good grip and total waterproofing.

 Allbirds tend to be a bit more comfortable due to the soft material.
-We also love the sustainable ethos of the company, and they have plenty of different styles and fun colors to choose from online.
+We also love the company’s sustainable ethos, and they have plenty of different styles and fun colors to choose from online.
 We often find that we can always find a shoe in any color we want!
-We’ve brought them on many trips, and find that they are easy to throw in the washer and wash completely when we get home.
-Throughout the process they hold up very well.
+We’ve brought them on many trips and find that they are easy to throw in the washer and wash completely when we get home.
+Throughout the process, they hold up very well.

 We love the Vessi shoes, and it shouldn’t be much of a surprise they’ve gained a cult following.
 The shoes are super comfortable, provide reliable performance, and look great for travel.
 There is a good chance we’ll be packing them for our next trip.

 The performance and comfort of the two styles from Vessi we tried out were very similar.
-We spent a whole day out in them and have been wearing them around town for everyday errands for a few weeks now.
+We spent a whole day in them and have been wearing them around town for everyday errands for a few weeks.
 I would recommend whatever model fits your personal style best.